evanjarrett/discordFM/README.md

     python -m pip install -r requirements.txt
     ```
  * Windows running earlier than python 3.6: Run `run.bat` file.
-   * Prior to 3.6, the console would cause and error when trying to print non-english characters
+   * Prior to 3.6, the console would cause an error when trying to print non-english characters.

  * Linux & Mac run from the commandline: `python3 discordFM.py`

-### FAQ
+### FAQ:

  * The console is printing gibberish.
 What gives?
    * Blame Windows, it doesn't like UTF-8 chars.
 Discord should still show them correctly.
  * How come I can't see what song I'm playing on Discord?
    * Blame Discord, for some reason you can't view it yourself.
 Get a friend to help test.

+###### Shoutout to @noname on discord for giving me the idea and for helping me test things.